deezitheviper/QuoteHut-MERN/README.md

 # QuoteHut - a full stack social platform where users can make and share picture qoutes

-The MERN stack version of the original built with the private repo version React and Sanity
+The MERN stack version of my original build with React and Sanity(Private Repo)

 ## Technologies